Last Updated: April 27, 2017

 What Information Does Turn Advertising Technology Collect?

-Turn advertising technology collects and uses only non-PII, including: information about the device and IP address used to access the Internet; the browser or application used; which, and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; location data; device-specific identifiers (such as mobile device advertising identifiers); and other similar information.
+Turn advertising technology collects and uses only non-PII, including: information about the device and IP address used to access the Internet; the browser or application used; which, and how many, business partner web pages have been viewed by a browser or application; search terms entered on business partner websites; referring and exit pages; the date and time an advertisement was viewed; location data; browser or device-specific identifiers (such as mobile device advertising identifiers or your browser’s user agent string); and other similar information.
 In certain instances, Turn may collect and match this non-PII across devices, browsers, or applications for the purposes of identifying devices and providing more relevant advertising.
 Turn also obtains non-PII from third party data vendors that receive such non-PII pursuant to their own privacy policies.
 Turn does not collect PII via its advertising technology.

 The Turn ID and ID Syncing